Your money-making expert. Financial journalist, TV and radio personality.

 October’s here and that means summer is officially over!
 Everyone loves to make money and save money all year round, but it’s always nice to save a little extra in the winter months – especially when Christmas is around the corner.
 Take a look at our 31 money-saving tips and money-making ideas – one for every day of the month in October.

-Your very own oven-cleaning business – how does that sound?
-Cleaning the oven is one of the most hated household jobs and something many of us put off until it’s absolutely desperate.
+Your very own cleaning business – how does that sound?
+Cleaning is one of the most hated household jobs and something many of us put off until it’s absolutely desperate.
 In fact, people dislike the chore so much, they’re willing to pay for someone to come and do it for them!
-Find out how to make money with an oven cleaning business here.
+Find out how to set up your own cleaning business here.

 New regulations mean you can now move your current account, along with all your direct debits and standing orders, to another bank within just seven days.
 Because of this, banks are now offering cash incentives for you to switch to their current account, meaning you could make money for very little effort!
 We reveal the accounts that pay you up to £125 to switch in our complete guide.
 Find out more right here.